WHAT ARE EVIDENCE-BASED TREATMENTS AND WHY ARE THEY IMPORTANT?

 IS THERE ANYTHING I NEED TO DO BEFORE MY CHILD'S FIRST APPOINTMENT?

 Before each child's first appointment (once it is scheduled), I will send each family a packet of forms to complete and bring into the first visit.
-Please keep in mind it may be a good idea, if you will be seeing me out-of-network, to contact your medical insurance company prior to your child's first visit so that you fully understand what coverage/benefits your specific plan may (or may not) include.
+Please keep in mind it may be a good idea for all families to contact your medical insurance company prior to your child's first visit so that you fully understand what coverage/benefits your specific plan may (or may not) include.

 HOW LONG DOES EACH THERAPY SESSION LAST?

 Initial therapy visits often last longer (approximately 60-90 minutes) than follow-up visits because I discuss confidentiality and answer any questions regarding treatment that each child/family may have, get background information about each child and family, and also attempt to get to know each child/family and learn more about their goals for treatment.
 Follow-up visits typically last approximately 45 minutes to one hour, depending on each child's and family's needs.